robak86/hardwired/README.md

 The library uses two main concepts:

-- **Instance definition** - object that describes how instances should be created.
+- **Instance definition** – object that describes how instances should be created.
 It contains:
-  - details about lifespan of an instance (`singleton` | `transient` | `request`)
+  - the details about lifespan of an instance (`singleton` | `transient` | `scoped`)
-  - references to other definitions that need to be injected during creation of a new instance
+  - the references to other definitions that need to be injected during creation of a new instance
-  - unique definition id
+  - an unique definition id
-- **Container** - creates and optionally stores object instances (e.g. for singleton lifetime)
+- **Container** – creates and optionally stores object instances (for singleton or scoped lifetimes).

 ### Example